-Based on the limited available data from the chemicals in this evaluation and other alkyl and alkene sulfonates (median lethal dose (LD50) values typically between 500 and 2,000 mg/kg bw), most of the chemicals in this evaluation are expected to have moderate acute oral toxicity.
+Based on the limited available data from the chemicals in this evaluation and other alkyl and alkene sulfonates, most of the chemicals in this evaluation are expected to have moderate acute oral toxicity.
+Median lethal dose (LD50) values were typically between 500 and 2000 mg/kg bw.
 Hazard classification is warranted unless experimental data indicates otherwise.
-Sodium 1-octanesulfonate has a reported LD50 of >5,000 mg/kg bw and does not require hazard classification.
+Sodium 1-octanesulfonate has a reported LD50 of > 5000 mg/kg bw and does not require hazard classification.
 Although the available data on acute oral toxicity for the structurally similar alkyl sulfates indicates that the LD50 typically decreases with increasing alkyl chain lengths, no such trend could be identified for the alkyl and alkene sulfonates.

 Based on available data including read across, the majority of chemicals in this group are irritating to skin with varying degrees of severity.
-The available data indicate that the severity of effects generally decreases with chain length and decreasing concentration.
-Sodium 1-octanesulfonate was reported to be corrosive to skin based on an in vitro assay (the Organisation for Economic Co-operation and Development (OECD) test guideline (TG) 437.
-Based on read across to structurally similar medium to long chain alkyl sulfates, the alkyl sulfonates with <C12 alkyl chains are expected to be corrosive to skin.
-Animal data for other alkane and alkene sulfonates which have alkyl chains that are typically between C13 and C18 indicate that these chemicals are irritating to skin at various concentrations, but all signs of erythema and oedema were reversible.
-Effects sufficient to warrant classification have been observed in some studies.
-Limited observations of necrosis were reported for some UVCB alkyl sulfates containing mostly ≥C12 alkyl chains, but most available studies indicate that these chemicals are irritating to skin.
-Therefore, most of the remaining chemicals in the group ($\geq C{12}$) are expected to be irritating to skin but are not considered corrosive.
-Although the available data on skin irritation effects for the structurally similar alkyl sulfates indicates that alkyl sulfates with carbon chain between C16 and C18 are only slightly irritating to skin, no such trend could be identified for the alkyl and alkene sulfonates.
+The available data indicate that the severity of effects generally decreases with chain length and decreasing concentration:

+- Based on predicted corrosivity in an in vitro assay for sodium 1-octanesulfonate and read across to structurally similar medium to long chain alkyl sulfates, the alkyl sulfonates with < C12 alkyl chains are expected to be corrosive to skin. - Based on read across, most of the remaining chemicals in the group (≥ C12) are expected to be irritating to skin but are not considered corrosive.
+Most available studies indicate that these chemicals are irritating to skin, with reversible effects observed.
+Effects sufficient to warrant classification have been observed in some studies. - Although the available data on skin irritation effects for the structurally similar alkyl sulfates indicates that alkyl sulfates with carbon chain lengths between C16 and C18 are only slightly irritating to skin, no such trend could be identified for the alkyl and alkene sulfonates.